MAC Student Presentation Awards 2022

-The MAC AFS Chapter always encourages students to present their research at meetings and we had a number of students present at the National AFS Conference in Atlantic City, NJ in August.
+The MAC AFS Chapter always encourages students to present their research at meetings and we had a number of students present oral presentations and posters at our meeting.
 Our MAC judges have evaluated the scores and we are happy to announce our student presentation winners.

 Lauren Cook won best student oral presentation for:

 Is fish “blue” carbon actually “brown”?
 Initial laboratory-based approaches in quantifying fish metabolic waste products for a highly abundant, commercially harvested North Atlantic forage fish, Atlantic menhaden (Brevoortia tyrannus).

 Small pelagic fish (“forage fish”) are potentially significant contributors to coastal carbon flux given their abundance and seasonal cross-shelf migratory behavior.
 Understanding their biogeochemical role in coastal regions is a growing informational need for ecosystem-based fisheries management, especially as fishing companies prepare to meet net-zero carbon emissions goals.
 Even though marine fish are thought to contribute to approx. 16% of carbon flux out of the euphotic zone, the uncertainty on this estimate is large, and carbon release data for forage fish are practically nonexistent.
 In order to constrain this estimate and better understand relative contributions of fish metabolic byproducts to carbon cycling and flux, regional estimates are required, but no full carbon production suite (fecal pellet, calcium carbonate, excretion, and respiratory CO2 release) exists for any fish species.
 I conducted preliminary laboratory trials with a highly abundant and commercially harvested forage fish on the US Northeast Shelf, Atlantic menhaden (Brevoortia tyrannus).
 Results suggest Atlantic menhaden fecal material sinks rapidly (>3000 m d-1) and could reach coastal benthos in less